Here's Why 3M Is Poised To Outperform

 The Bottom Line

-3M has been able to share profits with its shareholders through dividends, and the industrial goods manufacturer boasts one of the most impressive track record of dividend growth in the market.
+3M has been able to share profits with its shareholders through dividends, and the industrial goods manufacturer boasts one of the most impressive track records of dividend growth in the market.
 The company is most likely to mark the 60th straight year of a dividend increase in February next year.
 With a current dividend yield of 2.14%, which is relatively higher than the market average, 3M looks like a low-risk, dividend-paying stock for conservative shareholders who want a solid blue-chip business to pay for their living expenses.
 Wall Street expects 3M to report $2.18 earnings per share in Q3'17, up 1.40 % or $0.03 from last year’s $2.15 per share.
 This combination of income and earnings growth coupled with the company’s A-rated balance sheet should result in market-beating returns over the long term.

 Source: Morningstar